• Skip to primary navigation

 More Romanian desserts

-slice of romanian dessert with caramel on a vintage plate
+slice of romanian crema de zahar ars on a plate with caramel sauce.

 A popular Romanian dessert - crema de zahar ars - or creme caramel, creme brulee or flan.
 Delicious four-ingredient dessert recipe.